alishermutalov/insta_clone/README.md

 # Insta Clone API

 An Instagram-like social media platform built with Django and Django REST Framework.
-This project allows users to create posts, like posts, comment on posts, like comments, and manage user accounts.
+This project allows users to create posts, like posts, comment on posts, like comments, search for posts and users, and manage user accounts.

 ## Features